Quick info

 Feeding

 When grown in decent, acid soil, rhododendrons are unlikely to need additional feeding.
-In soil, or potting compost, where the pH level isn't sufficiently low, your rhododendron may suffer from magnesium, manganese or iron deficiencies.
+In soil, or potting , where the level isn't sufficiently low, your rhododendron may suffer from magnesium, manganese or iron deficiencies.
 See our advice page on nutrient deficiencies for information on identifying the symptoms and how to remedy them.
 Plants in tubs or other containers will beneift from a slow release, granular fertiliser added in spring, or use of a liquid feed formulated for ericaceous plants.
 Take care not to exceed the manufacturer's recommended amounts, as the roots and leaves of rhododendrons can burn if over fertilised.

 Rhododendrons don’t require much pruning other than the removal of dead wood and deadheading of spent flowers if practical.